JMB_5945

 Alligators

 Alligators can be found all over the island.
 American alligators live in freshwater and brackish wetlands.
 As a top predator, they help control rodent and raccoon populations.
 Because alligators are cold-blooded, alligators come out in the sun to warm themselves.
-Look for them on the docks at the Huyler House pond and along the road at Chapel Pond.
+Look for them on the Huyler House pond docks and along the Chapel Pond road.
 Give alligators a wide berth and let them be.
 It is against the law to feed or harass alligators.
+As wildlife becomes more active on the island with warmer weather, it is important to be mindful of alligator safety.
+Enjoy the alligators and other wildlife at a distance but respect their habitat.

 • Alligators can move very quickly, so please do not approach them.